NASA-AMMOS/BSL/docs/api/04-examples-and-mocks.md

 ## Policy Management

-The policies used by the Mock BPA example policy providers can be provided with two different methods.
+The policies used by the Mock BPA sample policy providers can be provided with two different methods.

 ### Policy Bit Fields